stacks-network/stacks-core/sip/sip-001-burn-election.md

 leader may commit to _some_ transactions that _must_ be broadcast during its tenure, and may opportunistically stream additional transactions in microblocks.

-### Novel properties enabled by tunable proofs
+### Novel properties enabled by Proof of Burn

 Each Stacks block is anchored to the burn chain by way of a cryptographic hash.
 That is, the burn chain's canonical transaction history contains the hashes of all Stacks blocks ever produced -- even ones that were not incorporated into any fork of the Stacks blockchain.
-Moreover, both tunable proof components are written to the burn chain.
-This gives the Stacks blockchain three properties that existing blockchains do not possess:
+Moreover, extra metadata about the block, such as parent/child linkages, are are written to the burn chain.
+This gives the
+Stacks blockchain three properties that existing blockchains do not possess:

 * **Global knowledge of time** -- Stacks blockchain peers each perceive the passage of time